stanford-oval/genie-cloud/doc/almond-dialog-api-reference.md

   - `rdl.webCallback : string`: the URL of the link
   - `rdl.displayTitle : string`: the title of the link (optional)
   - `rdl.displayText : string`: the longer description of the link (optional)
+  - `rdl.pictureUrl : string`: a picture (thumbnail) associated with the link
 - `icon : string`: the device identifier to use as icon for the message

 ### Result Message